 Iowans have the opportunity to participate in a special teal-only season that is timed to take advantage of the peak migration of teal through Iowa.
 Although all teal species are legal during this special season, blue-winged teal will be, by far, the most prevalent in Iowa.

 Bluewings are a common nester throughout the prairie pothole region of North America and the second most abundant duck.
 The mallard is number one.
 Blue-winged teal are also Iowa’s earliest migrating duck, leaving their nesting grounds in August and September.

 Sunrise to sunset (NOT regular duck season's half-hour before sunrise)

 Bag Limits: Daily limit of 6, possession limit of 18

 License and Fees:

 Small game license, habitat fee, Iowa migratory game fee and federal duck stamp (if required)

-Teal season will be different from the regular duck season.
-With teal favoring shallow water and too early in the year for many traditional waterfowling locations to be holding water preseason scouting is a must.
+A teal season will be different from the regular duck season.
+With teal favoring shallow water and arriving too early in the year for many traditional waterfowling locations to be holding water, preseason scouting is a must.
 The Wetland Habitat Conditions report will be updated just prior to the season.
 For an overview of management constraints in consideration of the September teal season see: Wetland Management Considerations

 Proper identification is critical during this special season because only teal are legal.